-- 2. Network Rail is seeking to close or downgrade 591 level crossings, spread out across its network in the counties of Essex and Hertfordshire, the unitary authority of Thurrock, the London Borough of Havering, and the Borough of Southend-on-Sea.
+- 2. Network Rail is seeking to close or downgrade 25 level crossings, spread out across its network in Cambridgeshire.
 Through this Order, Network Rail seeks permission to carry out works for the removal of the crossings and for the diversion, or re-designation of the status of, certain public roads, footpaths, bridleways, restricted byways and byways open to all traffic.
 It seeks authorisation for the creation of new public rights of way and for the acquisition of land and interests in land that would be needed to enable the closure of the crossings and the diversions to rights of way. - 3.
-The scope of this Order is vast and it is unprecedented.
-If the Order is granted, numerous local communities will be affected by the closure and the diversion of public rights of way which would take place across whole counties.
-Normally, following the usual procedures of the Highways Act 1980 ("HA 1980"), each proposal for a diversion or closure to a single public right of way would have its own order, its own consultation process and its own assessment by local people and the highway authority.
-Here, 59 such proposals are being rushed through in one go. - 4.
-What is more, there is a risk that this Order is a "test case" for Network Rail.
-It is the first of its kind and links in with two other proposed orders, affecting Cambridgeshire and Suffolk, for which public inquiries are due to follow immediately after this one.
-The Ramblers contend that, if it works here, Network Rail will likely roll out similar projects across the entire country.
-The need for there to be proper scrutiny of this Order cannot, therefore, be overstated.
+The scope of this Order is substantial and it is unprecedented.
+If the Order is granted, numerous local communities will be affected by the closure and the diversion of public rights of way which would take place across a whole county.
+Normally, following the usual procedures of the Highways Act 1980 ("HA 1980"), a proposal for a diversion or closure to a single public right of way would have its own order, its own consultation process and its own assessment by local people and the highway authority.
+Here, 25 such proposals are being rushed through in one go.